TeleSign/php_telesign_enterprise/README.md

     mkdir {your project name}
     cd {your project name}
 ```
-2. Install the SDK as a dependency in the top-level directory of your project using the command below.
+2. Install the Telesign Full-service PHP SDK as a dependency in the top-level directory of your Composer project using this command.
 Once the SDK is installed, you should see a message in the terminal notifying you that you have successfully installed the SDK.

     `composer require telesign/telesignenterprise`

+This will also install the Telesign Self-service PHP SDK since it is a dependency for the Full-service SDK.

 ## Authentication